siri404-gh/sreeram.app_old/src/web/posts/ide/vscode_extensions.md

 ## Document This

 "Document This" is a Visual Studio Code extension that automatically generates detailed JSDoc comments for both TypeScript and JavaScript files.

+## Git Blame

+See Git Blame information in the status bar for the currently selected line.

+## Git History

+View and search git log along with the graph and details, and a lot more

+## GitLens

+Supercharges the Git capabilities built into Visual Studio Code.
+It helps you to visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories, gain valuable insights via powerful comparison commands, and so much more.

+## Import Cost

+This extension will display inline in the editor the size of the imported package.
+The extension utilizes webpack with babili-webpack-plugin in order to detect the imported size.

+## Version Lens

+Shows package version information for npm, jspm, bower, dub and dotnet core in the Visual Studio Code editor.